sarvex/meshery/docs/pages/extensibility/providers.md

 ### Navigator

-The Navigator extension point loads a set of menu items to be displayed in the menu bar on the left hand side of the Meshery UI.
+The Navigator extension point loads a set of menu items to be displayed in the menu bar on the left hand side of Meshery UI.

+### Account

+The Account extension point loads a single of menu item to be displayed in the menu bar on the top, right-hand side of Meshery UI.

 ## Capabilities Endpoint Example